tsm765/bom-aware-forecasting/README.md

 **Live dashboard:** https://bom-dashboard-kppefwmkxfqcsr4lidpwgq.streamlit.app/

-Completed as a research project in Operations and Supply Network Analytics, University of Oulu.
+Completed as a project in Operations and Supply Network Analytics course, University of Oulu.

 ---